 In St Francis Manor, 94.58% of Patients

-This tells you the percent of residents that have received the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This is the percent of patients that were given the flu and pneumonia vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This datapoint measures the percentage of long-term stay patients who needed additional assistance with activities of daily living over time.
-ADL's include activities such as dressing and bathing.
+This is the percent of residents that needed increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This indicates the percent of residents that were able to retain mobility over time.
-Retaining mobility is usually a great sign for residents' well-being.
+This tells you the percentage of residents that remained mobile levels over time.
+Optimizing mobility is often a good sign for residents' health.

 Short-term Care: Rehospitalizations

-This datapoint is a measure of the number of rehospitalizations per thousand days of short-term resident care.
-Keeping residents out of the hospital during rehabilitation is important to restoring the physical abilities of patients.
+This metric tracks the number of times residents are rehospitalized per 1,000 days of short-term care.
+Avoiding the hospital during rehabilitation is key to restoring the physical abilities of residents.

 Short-term Care: ER Visits